 - Based on the 10 year trend line, ENC's heart disease mortality rate is decreasing, but not as quickly as RNC and NC, resulting in an increased geographical disparity.
-In 1999, ENC's rate was 11% greater than RNC; by 2008, the disparity between the two was 19%. - ENC's age-adjusted mortality rate is decreasing more quickly than RNC, NC and the US.
-The ENC rate was 15% greater than RNC in 2008 and convergence in the future appears likely. - The trend for males, both non-White and White, are converging with those of non-White and White females.
-Non-White males continue to have the highest rate for all demographic groups. - The 10-year trend lines by race show an estimated 57% decrease in heart disease mortality rates for Whites versus a 47% decrease for non-Whites. - The 10-year increasing trend line for racial disparity is unreliable.
+In 1999, ENC's rate was 11% greater than RNC; by 2009, the disparity between the two was 20%. - ENC's age-adjusted mortality rate is decreasing a bit more quickly than RNC, NC and the US.
+The ENC rate was 12% greater than RNC in 2009 and convergence in the future appears likely. - The trend for males, both non-White and White, are converging with those of non-White and White females.
+Non-White males continue to have the highest rate for all demographic groups. - The 10-year trend lines by race show an estimated 36% decrease in heart disease mortality rates for both Whites and non-Whites. - The 10-year increasing trend line for racial disparity is unreliable.